cafltar/CafLogisticsSampleProcessing_DotNet_AzureFunctions_MergeExcelDetWithMasterDet/README.md

 # Purpose

-Intended to be called by Azure Logic Apps to merge a DET in Excel format with a "master" version of a similar file.
+Azure Function App intended to be used by Azure Logic Apps to merge a DET in Excel format with a "master" version of a similar file.
 Users copy the master version, enter data, submit to a folder that triggers the logic app, that calls this function to merge the new data with the master file.

+App currently has one Function, so App and Function are same.

 # License